rd--/stsc3/md/c-smalltalk.md

 _apply:_ is ordinarily defined as _perform:withArguments:_ at the _primaryFactoryMethod_ of the receiver.
 [1]
 (This terminology is borrowed from [Newspeak](https://newspeaklanguage.org/) though the meaning is somewhat different.)

-The primaryFactoryMethod of _SinOsc_ is _freq:phase:_, and so on for all of the SuperCollider UGens.
+The primaryFactoryMethod of _SinOsc_ is _freq:phase:_, and so on for all of the SuperCollider unit generators.

-UGens that have no parameters, such as PinkNoise, have _new_ as their primaryFactoryMethod, and can be instantiated as _PinkNoise()_.
+Ugens that have no parameters, such as _PinkNoise_, have _new_ as their primaryFactoryMethod, and can be instantiated as _PinkNoise()_.

 This translation is uniform for all primary identifiers.
 [2]